University of Sussex: Reputation and rankings

-The University of Sussex was ranked 20th in the UK and 160th in the world by the Times Higher Education World University Rankings 2021.
-The Sunday Times placed the university in 19th place nationally in 2021.
-The university was ranked 15th in the UK by the Complete University Guide in 2017.
-The university was ranked 187th in the world according to the QS World University Rankings 2017.
-The university was ranked 205th the 2018 CWTS Leiden Ranking.
-Sussex ranked as 66th in the world in 2016 for its sustainability on the UI GreenMetric ranking.
+The University of Sussex was ranked 30th in the UK and 201 - 250th in the world by the Times Higher Education World University Rankings 2024.
+The Times/Sunday Times placed the university 45th nationally in 2026.
+The university was ranked 43rd in the UK by the 2026 Complete University Guide.
+The university was ranked 278th in the world according to the QS World University Rankings 2026.

 The Complete University guide 2018 ranked Sussex as sixth in the UK for Graduate prospects and 1st in the South East (graduates getting into employment or further study immediately after graduation).